 It's crucial to work with a veterinarian to diagnose the type of infection and develop an effective treatment plan.
 They can use skin cytology testing to determine whether the infection is caused by bacteria, yeast, or a combination of both.

-For your interest: American Bully Ear Infection
+Expand your knowledge: American Bully Ear Infection

 Seborrhea